Loong-Chan/ANT/README.md

-# D3G
+# ANT
-Implementation of the paper "Unbiased Node Alignment for Relieving Distribution Shift"
+Implementation of the paper "Adaptable Node Alignment for Relieving Distribution Shift on Graphs"